litmuschaos/v1-litmus-docs/docs/getstarted.md

 ### Prepare ChaosEngine

 ChaosEngine connects the application to the Chaos Experiment.
-Copy the following YAML snippet into a file called `chaosengine.yaml` and update `applabel` , `appns` and `experiments` as per your choice.
+Copy the following YAML snippet into a file called `chaosengine.yaml` and update `applabel` , `appns`, `appkind` and `experiments` as per your choice.
 Toggle `monitoring` between `true`/`false`, to allow the chaos-exporter to fetch experiment related metrics.
 Change the `chaosServiceAccount` to the name of ServiceAccount created in above step, if applicable.

 ```yaml
 # chaosengine.yaml